-Between 1948 and 1953, a connection between Hepworth and Hertfordshire was also formed through a number of sculptural purchases and commissions.
+Between 1948 and 1953, a connection between Hepworth and Hertfordshire was formed through a number of sculptural purchases and commissions.
 Two major sculptures commissioned for the Festival of Britain, Turning Forms and Contrapuntal Forms, were relocated to the area when the festival ended.

-Barbara Hepworth: Artist in Society 1948-53 showcases 20 drawings and sculptures and a collection of over 100 archival items to shine a light on her artistic practice during these pivotal years.
-It was a time when she returned to the human figure after a decade preoccupied with landscape; she drew dancers from life in the studio and she gained privileged access into operating theatres resulting in the remarkable ‘hospital drawings’.
+During this period she returned to the human figure after a decade preoccupied with landscape; she drew dancers from life in the studio and she gained privileged access into operating theatres resulting in the remarkable ‘hospital drawings’.

 Her work is characterised by a fascination with female/male dualities, where abstracted male and female figures are placed in close relation to each other to form a single harmonious unit.
 Hepworth moved between and abstraction and figuration very naturally at the time, and seamlessly across the media of drawing and sculpture.

 The title of this exhibition is taken from the artist’s own writings - where she described herself as an “artist in society” - and reflects her interest in social relations and groupings, and more specifically the role of an artist within their community or wider art world.

 The exhibition is curated by Dr Sophie Bowness, Barbara Hepworth Estate and Annabel Lucas, Head of UHArts, University of Hertfordshire.